-Figure 18 shows an equivalent circuit of the analog input structure of the AD7910/AD7920.
-The two diodes, D1 and D2, provide ESD protection for the analog input.
+Figure 8 shows an equivalent circuit of the analog input structure of the AD7910/AD7920.
+The two diodes D1 and D2 provide ESD protection for the analog input.
 Care must be taken to ensure that the analog input signal never exceeds the supply rails by more than 300 mV.
-This causes these diodes to become forward biased and start conducting current into the substrate.
-The maximum current these diodes can conduct without causing irreversible damage to the parties is 10 mA.
-Capacitor C1 in Figure 18 is typically about 6 pF and can be attributed primarily to pin capacitance.
-Resistor R1 is a lumped component made up of the on resistance of a switch.
-This resistor is typically about 100 Ω .
-Capacitor C2 is the ADC sampling capacitor and has a capacitance of 20 pF typically.
+This will cause these diodes to become forward biased and start conducting current into the substrate.
+10 mA is the maximum current these diodes can conduct without causing irreversible damage to the part.
+The capacitor C1 in Figure 8 is typically about 6 pF and can be attributed primarily to pin capacitance.
+The resistor R1 is a lumped component made up of the on resistance of a switch.
+This resistor is typically about 100 $\Omega$ .
+The capacitor C2 is the ADC sampling capacitor and has a capacitance of 20 pF typically.
 For ac applications, removing high frequency components from the analog input signal is recommended by use of a band-pass filter on the relevant analog input pin.
-In applications where harmonic distortion and signal-to-noise ratio are critical, the analog input should be driven from a low impedance source.
-Large source impedances significantly affect the ac performance of the ADC.
-This can necessitate the use of an input buffer amplifier.
+In applications where harmonic distortion and signalto-noise ratio are critical, the analog input should be driven from a low impedance source.
+Large source impedances will significantly affect the ac performance of the ADC.
+This may necessitate the use of an input buffer amplifier.
 The choice of the op amp is a function of the particular application.

-Figure 18.
+Figure 8.
 Equivalent Analog Input Circuit

-Table 7 provides some typical performance data with various op amps used as the input buffer for a 100 kHz input tone at room temperature, under the same setup conditions.
+Table II provides some typical performance data with various op amps used as the input buffer for a 100 kHz input tone at room temperature under the same setup conditions.

-Table 7.
-AD7920 Typical Performance for Various Input Buffers, $V{DD} = 3 \text{ V}$
+Table II.
+AD7920 Typical Performance for Vario us Input Buffers, $V{DD} = 3 V$